keras-team/keras-hub/examples/bert/README.md

 curl -O https://storage.googleapis.com/tensorflow/keras-nlp/examples/bert/bert_vocab_uncased.txt
 ```

+You can also use `examples/tools/train_word_piece_vocab.py` to train your own.

 ### Tokenize, mask, and combine sentences into training examples

-The `create_pretraining_data.py` scrip will take in a set of sentence split
+The `bert_preprocess.py` script will take in a set of sentence split files, and
-files, and set up training examples for the next sentence prediction and masked
+set up training examples for the next sentence prediction and masked word tasks.
-word tasks.

 The output of the script will be TFRecord files with a number of fields per
 example.
 Below shows a complete output example with the addition of a string